This article was originally posted on Electric Bike Report on June 20, 2015

 Most of us need to show up at work clean and not dripping in sweat.
 But how to do this?

-Well, there’s many, many options, depending on your situation and facilities available to you.
+Well, there are many, many options, depending on your situation and facilities available to you.

 Firstly, is there a place at your work to take a shower?
 Many workplaces have these and yours may be one of them.
 It may not be readily apparent, and you may need to go searching for it.
 Asking other cyclists at your workplace might prove enlightening.
 Or, ask the people in facilities or housekeeping.
 They might know as well.